salah5495/Banking-App/README.md

 ## Features:
 The App has mainly three features the first part is transfer feature where a user can transfer  amount from their account to another user
-There is also Request loan feature where user can borrow loan
+There is also Request loan feature where user can borrow loan Lastly there is close account feature where user can deactivate their account

+## Logins
+You can use the following user account and pin as the application requires you to login
+* Username: as PIN: 1111